 The Journey To Stained Glass

 I studied Fine Arts at Franklin Pierce University in New Hampshire, and also at the American University in London, England.
-My main focus throughout my university education was in the art of stained glass and I dedicated much of my time to assisting my professors in the campus studios.
-During my time at Franklin Pierce, I worked as an underling/minion for Thomas Meyers at his fine art glass studio in Antrim, New Hampshire.
+Though my main focus throughout my university education was in the art of stained glass, I was the TA for the stained glass and pottery departments.
+Additionally during my time at Franklin Pierce, I worked as an underling/minion for Thomas Meyers at his fine art glass studio in Antrim, New Hampshire.

-After college, I moved to Pittsburgh, Pennsylvania where I worked for many years as a stained glass artist, designer, and painter.
-My early employment was spent with an established stained glass studio.
-There I worked on everything from restoring old church windows to making new windows, repairing stained glass lamps, and many other projects.
+After college, I moved to Pittsburgh, Pennsylvania where I worked for many years as a stained glass artist, designer, and painter for an established stained glass manufacturing and restoration studio.
+I worked on everything from restoring old church windows to making new windows, repairing stained glass lamps, and many other projects.
 After a few years I was offered a position with a different firm to work on high profile jobs including the restoration of many Tiffany windows, Heaton, Butler and Bayne windows, Rudy Brothers windows, and several other windows of historic significance.

 M. Sotherden Art Glass